juan-ee/juan-ee/README.md

 ## 🌟 Summary

-👋 Hi I'm Juan, a Software Engineer with 4+ years of experience, specializing in cloud technologies such as AWS and Azure, and proficient in programming languages including Node.js, Go, and Python.
+👋 Hi I'm Juan, a Software Engineer with 4+ years of experience, specialized in cloud technologies such as AWS and Azure, and proficient in programming languages including Javascript/Typescript, Go, and Python.
 Recently, I have focused on big data projects using Databricks to develop scalable data pipelines.
 I hold multiple certifications, such as AWS Solutions Architect – Associate, Microsoft Certified: Azure Fundamentals (AZ-900), and Azure AI Engineer Associate (AI-102).
 I also have a master’s degree in Data Science, which has enhanced my expertise in machine learning and artificial intelligence, allowing me to deliver innovative, data-driven solutions to complex business challenges.

 ---